You already know how important YouTube is for business if you’re here. Let’s check out our guide on how to become a better YouTuber.

 But remember, views are more important than subscriptions.
 Ergo, come out of the urge to convert every viewer into a subscriber.

 Consequently, appreciate non-subscribers as well and don’t oversell subscriptions.

 YouTube’s Comment Filters

-Some people tend to get really emotional and erratic while commenting on YouTube videos.
+Some people tend to get emotional and erratic while commenting on YouTube videos.
 It gets real messy real soon.

 And all this nonsense has a repelling effect on genuine commenters.
 They don’t comment or discuss, much to the loss of the channel.

 So don’t let your channel comment section become a victim.
 Instead, use YouTube’s comment filter to moderate the comment section.